-Opera is one of the world's leading browser providers and an influential player in the field of integrated Aldriven digital content discovery and recommendation platforms.
+Opera is one of the world's leading browser providers and an influential player in the field of integrated AI-driven digital content discovery and recommendation platforms.
 Given the growing importance of online content consumption, we believe that the future of digital content discovery is one where consumers will enjoy highly personalized experiences enabled by AI algorithms and big data.
-With a long and proven track record of innovation in both core performance and functionality, and an established global brand, we served 321.7 million average MAUs in the three months ended March 31, 2018, of which 239.4 million were smartphone and PC users, compared to 202.6 million smartphone and PC users during the same period of 2017.
+With a long and proven track record of innovation in both core performance and functionality, and an established global brand, we served 321.0 million average MAUs in the fourth quarter of 2017, of which 235.3 million were smartphone and PC users, compared to 206.3 million smartphone and PC users during the fourth quarter of 2016.

 We believe consumers opt to use our browsers because we provide a better-targeted solution.
 Our browsers are all available globally, while users in Africa and Asia are attracted to our mobile browsers because of their efficient design and usability, and users across North America and Europe choose our PC browsers because of their unique features.
-Our mobile browsers, with a global user base of 264.3 million average MAUs in the three months ended March 31, 2018, of which 182.0 million were smartphone users, compared to 160.0 million smartphone users in the same period in 2017, are among the market leaders in high growth regions such as South Asia, Southeast Asia and Africa in terms of market share, according to StatCounter.
-Our PC browsers, available for both Windows and macOS platforms, also had a substantial user base of 57.4 million average MAUs in the three months ended March 31, 2018, compared to 42.5 million during the same period in 2017.
+Our mobile browsers, with a global user base at 266.2 million average MAUs in the fourth quarter of 2017, of which 180.4 million were smartphone users, compared to 164.1 million smartphone users in the fourth quarter of 2016, are among the market leaders in high growth regions such as South Asia, Southeast Asia and Africa in terms of market share, according to StatCounter.
+Our PC browsers, available for both Windows and macOS platforms, also had a substantial user base of 54.8 million average MAUs in the fourth quarter of 2017, compared to 42.2 million during the fourth quarter of 2016.